 -Tony Hsieh, Founder of Zappos

-Having your skin in the game and potentially making a profit comes with the responsibility of educating yourself.
+Having your skin in the game and potentially making a profit comes with the responsibility of educating yourself in cryptocurrencies for the long term.
 It also means spreading good information and being ruthlessly vindictive against bad information.

-We’re putting together a think tank with some of the brightest minds in the crypto world consisting of blockchain developers, active investors, and talented entrepreneurs.
-To be notified when we launch, sign up here.
+We’ve put together a think tank with some of the brightest minds in the crypto world consisting of blockchain developers, active investors, and talented entrepreneurs.
+Check out the group here.

 9 Powerful Mind Recalibrating Habits You Can Start Today